ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 represents a digital image.

 A digital image can contain thousands of pixels.
-Below is an image where the enhanced portion shows the pixels rendered as small squares[^3].
+Below is an image where the enhanced portion shows the pixels rendered as small squares.

 [![Pixels](/posts/digital-image-steganography/pixels.png#center)][3]